Relapse Prevention Plans

 While relapse is a normal part of addiction, it is preventable with the right planning structure in place as someone is nearing their release from jail or prison.
 A relapse prevention plan is a therapeutic tool used to identify and list a person’s triggers for using substances again and strategies for how a person can manage their triggers throughout the recovery process.
 When used to support a person reentering the community from prison or jail, these plans help to minimize the risk of relapse and, subsequently, reduce a person’s likelihood of recidivating since substance addiction is a significant risk factor for criminal activity—both by their direct relationship to crime and risk, and indirectly by the negative effect of addiction on responsivity to interventions.

-How to identify who needs a relapse prevention plan?
+How can lead case planners identify who needs a relapse prevention plan?

 Screening is the first step to identifying who needs a relapse prevention plan.
 Because people who have an addiction often use multiple substances, correctional agencies should have universal screening for use of multiple substances at booking or intake.
 Screening should be administered by correctional facility staff early on to identify people who have addiction and those who use substances in ways that threaten their health and safety.

 - There are validated, brief screening tools that are available to the public and should be used to identify people who have signs of addiction.